 Benefits of Metamucil

-Once you allow your body to adjust to the increase in fiber and get past the point where you suffer from loose stools, soluble fiber from Metamucil has several benefits.
+Once you allow your body to adjust to the increase in fiber and get past the point where you have loose stools, soluble fiber from Metamucil has several benefits.
 This type of fiber can lower your bad LDL cholesterol, thus minimizing your risk for cardiovascular disease, explains MayoClinic.com.
-Soluble fiber in Metamucil can also help stabilize your blood glucose, or blood sugar, which is of high importance if you are diabetic.
+Soluble fiber in Metamucil can also help stabilize your blood glucose, or blood sugar, which is of high importance if you have diabetes.
 Additionally, since soluble fiber sits in your digestive tract for an extended period of time, it can help with satiety.
 You'll be less likely to overeat or snack in between meals.